First 10 Minutes with BranchPy

 branchpy --project <path> flowchart --open

 --open generates an interactive HTML flowchart and opens it in your browser.
-If you are running inside VS Code with the BranchPy extension, the Control Center panel opens instead.
+From VS Code, use the Flowchart button in the Control Center for the interactive panel view.

 Look for: